 Vancouver Community College

-Established in 1965, Vancouver Community College (VCC) is the oldest community college in the British Columbia.
-VCC offers a diverse range of programs, including certificates, diplomas, apprenticeships, and bachelor’s degrees, designed to provide students with practical skills and hands-on experience.
+Founded in 1965, Vancouver Community College (VCC) is the oldest community college in British Columbia and a long-established provider of applied, career-focused education.
+VCC offers certificates, diplomas, apprenticeships, and select bachelor’s degrees, with programming built around hands-on training and direct workforce preparation.

 What Students Are Saying